megheaiulian/vgpu4nixos/README.md

 # vgpu4nixos

-Use NVIDIA vGPU on NixOS (both host and guest).
-Also supports [vGPU-Unlock-patcher](https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher) (VUP for short) to unlock vGPU capabilities on consumer cards
+Use NVIDIA vGPU on NixOS, for both host and guest.
+Supports 16.x, 17.x and 18.x releases

+Module adds new packages that can be selected in `hardware.nvidia.package`.
+Additionally, there is `hardware.nvidia.vgpu` submodule for additional configuration

+Also features an integration with [vGPU-Unlock-patcher](https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher)

+### List of supported releases:
+Releases not mentioned here can still be used, but you have to [create your own driver derivation](#custom-vgpu-version).
+- 16.x: 16.2, 16.5, 16.8, 16.9, 16.10
+- 17.x: 17.3, 17.4, 17.5, 17.6
+- 18.x: 18.0, 18.1

 ## Installation

-Currently these vGPU releases are selectable (you still can use your own version, see [Custom vGPU version](#custom-vgpu-version)):
-- With unlock support: 17.3, 16.5, 16.2
-- Without unlock: 18.1, 18.0, 17.5, 17.4, 16.9, 16.8
+`vgpu4nixos` supports both Flakes and non-flake environments, though former is recommended

+> [!IMPORTANT]
+> Module will not be able to download host drivers automatically since they are not available for public download.
+Error message will contain instructions on how to add local GRID archive to Nix store
+>
+> **This is the case for host only.** Guest drivers are fetched from [Google Cloud](https://cloud.google.com/compute/docs/gpus/grid-drivers-table).

-### With Flakes
+### Flakes
 flake.nix:
 ```nix
 {